If you are not yet convinced that a tiny computer can satisfy all your needs just like a full-size, fifth-WALNUT The chip giant might do the job

 Image source: fanlesstech.com

-At the low end, a pair of NUC models will be proposed based on the new atom processor family (one with a system Windows Preinstalled 10 and the other without an operating system), a high-volume version with an 2.5-inch drive and no M.2 connector, a Celeron-branded quad-core processor created in the process 14 nm, Support for DDR3L memory with maximum volume of 8GB and connection HDMI 2.0 with support for Ultra-HD display, next to the old analog VGA connection.
+At the low end, a pair of NUC models will be proposed based on the new atom processor family (one with a system Windows 10 pre-installed and the other with no operating system), high version with 2.5-inch drive and no M.2 connector, 14-inch Celeron-branded core processor, support for 3GB maximum DDR8L memory and connection HDMI 2.0 with support for Ultra-HD display, next to the old analog VGA connection.

-This is another important upgrade for the NUC family, which seems to be more effective and relevant with each generation Processors New - and we're expected to meet them in stores starting last quarter of 2016, when it remains to be hoped that prices will be even more surprising and competitive than we have ever met.
+This is another important upgrade for the NUC family, which seems to be more effective and relevant with each generation Processors New - and we are expected to meet them in stores starting in the last quarter of 2016, when we can only hope that the prices will also be more surprising and competitive than we have met in the past.

-At the same time as Intel's own programs - it seems that other hardware players are already preparing products based on the new generation chips, as seen in this miniature motherboard document from ECS (the popular mini-maker of the LIVA family), which is also based on the Apollo Lake chip , From the site anandtech.com
+In parallel with Intel's own plans, it seems that other players in the field of hardware are already preparing products based on new generation chips, as can be seen in the documentation of this miniature motherboard from ECS (the popular manufacturer of computers from the LIVA family), which is also based on the Apollo Lake chip , From the site anandtech.com